 In my 20s I had an amazing opportunity to meet and befriend a Russian grand dame of purported Royal descent.
 She was in her 80s and still working — translating French and Russian poetry for the Hoover Institute at Stanford University.
-Our friendship inspired her to begin throwing small, intimate parties for her artist friends.
-Together we created many a glorious fête!
-In between parties she would share her childhood recipes with me.
 This is my interpretation of her excellent recipe for Borscht.

 - 4 small to medium beets Add to list

-- 3 tablespoons vegetable oil or butter Add to list
+- 3 tablespoons high-heat oil or butter Add to list

-- 2 yellow onions, peeled and finely chopped Add to list
+- 2 yellow onions, finely chopped Add to list

 - 1 carrot, finely chopped Add to list